3mdeb/conferences/2024/FOSDEM/osf_on_amd_5th.md

   with anything but soldered memory and ChromeOS type devices
 - FSP binaries: hardcoded CPUID checks for the mobile variants, which need patching or a wholly different compilation parameters.
+- AMD OpenSIL would be the way forward here

 ---